Alvitta Ottley

 What does it really mean to become a researcher?

-A collection of reflections on research, failure, writing, confidence, and navigating academia.
-It is the book I wish I hard as a student.
+Reflections on research, failure, writing, confidence, and navigating academia.
+It is the book I wish I had as a student.

 selected publications